Layered Hill estimator for extreme data in clusters: Layered Hill estimators

-For each $k\ge1$, we define the point process on $E_k := \big( \overline{\R^d} \setminus \{ \textbf{0} \} \big)^k$, which encodes the spatial information on the $k$th layered structure of extremes generated by $\Pn$.
-More precisely, this point process counts the number of $k$-point subsets of $\Pn$, satisfying a geometric constraint imposed by $h_k$.
-The resulting point process is called the layered tail empirical measure.
+For each $k\ge1$, we define a certain point process on $E_k := \big( \overline{\R^d} \setminus \{ \textbf{0} \} \big)^k$.
+Here, $\overline{\R^d}$ denotes a compactification of $\R^d$ obtained by adding points at infinity, and $\overline{\R^d} \setminus \{\bf 0\}$ is its one-point uncompactification obtained by removing the origin $\bf 0$; see~\cite[Section 6.1.3]{Resnick:2007} for a detailed discussion of their role in extreme value theory.
+The space $E_k$ encodes the spatial information on the $k$th layered structure of extremes generated by $\Pn$.
+More precisely, the point process defined below counts the number of $k$-point subsets of $\Pn$ that satisfy a geometric constraint specified by $h_k$, and is called the layered tail empirical measure.